Tantanok221/.claude/commands/create-issue.md

    - Present this plan in `<plan>` tags
    - Include any reference links to feature base or other sources that have the source of the user request
    - Please ensure any references to local files with line numbers or repositories are included at the bottom of the issue document for future reference
-   - **[--lite Mode Adjustment]**: In `--lite` mode, the plan summary within `<plan>` tags will be significantly more concise.
-It will only list the proposed ticket ID and filename, and a brief statement that it will be steering-aware, without detailed breakdown of research or influence from specific steering documents (the AI still *uses* them, but doesn't *present* the influence in detail).

 ### 7. **Create Comprehensive Issue Document**
    **Once the plan is approved, draft the steering-aware issue document:**